inspektor-gadget/inspektor-gadget/README.md

   kubectl-gadget [command]

 Available Commands:
-  advise        Recommend system configurations based on collected information audit-seccomp Trace syscalls that seccomp sent to the audit log completion    generate the autocompletion script for the specified shell deploy        Deploy Inspektor Gadget on the cluster help          Help about any command profile       Profile different subsystems snapshot      Take a snapshot of a subsystem and print it top           Gather, sort and print events according to a given criteria trace         Trace and print system events traceloop     Get strace-like logs of a pod from the past undeploy      Undeploy Inspektor Gadget from cluster version       Show version
+  advise      Recommend system configurations based on collected information audit       Audit a subsystem completion  generate the autocompletion script for the specified shell deploy      Deploy Inspektor Gadget on the cluster help        Help about any command profile     Profile different subsystems snapshot    Take a snapshot of a subsystem and print it top         Gather, sort and print events according to a given criteria trace       Trace and print system events traceloop   Get strace-like logs of a pod from the past undeploy    Undeploy Inspektor Gadget from cluster version     Show version

 ...
 ```